Zeus Trojan (or Zbot Trojan) is a computer virus that attempts to steal confidential information from the compromised computer.

 HITMANPRO DOWNLOAD LINK (This link will open a new web page from where you can download “HitmanPro”)

-- Double-click on the file named “HitmanPro.exe” (for 32-bit versions of Windows) or “HitmanPro_x64.exe” (for 64-bit versions of Windows).
-When the program starts you will be presented with the start screen as shown below.
+- When the program starts you will be presented with the start screen as shown below.
+Now click on the Next button to continue with the scan process.

-- HitmanPro will now begin to scan your computer for malicious files.
+- HitmanPro will now begin to scan your computer for malware.

 - When it has finished it will display a list of all the malware that the program found as shown in the image below.
 Click on the “Next” button, to remove malware.